howardroark/pollinate/README.md

 #### What immediate benefits will this project offer today?

-Pollinate is designed to be a simple pattern that can be easily understood.
+With the advent of virtualization tools like [Vagrant](http://vagrantup.com) and confiuration tools like [Salt](http://www.saltstack.com/) or [Chef](https://www.getchef.com/) it is increasingly easy to automate development environments.
+Pollinate can offer a means of simplifying the process of starting a new project by allowing people to build templates which require little more than a few decisions and simple `vagrant up` to get started.

 It will allow you to treat your project templates much like you would HTML templates within an application.
 You can design a JSON schema that makes sense for how you and your teams work.
 Perhaps you always want to seed a Vagrantfile with the "box" you intend to work with, or you just want a title placed in a default HTML template.
 It makes little difference because ultimately it is just a set of files that are being adjusted.

-Keeping your templates on GitHub allows you to open-source them and evolve them with the aid of the greater community.
-The concept is meant to be simple so even someone new to Linux can grok the idea of how to manipulate the process.
-Building the project in Node.js also ensures the most diverse group of contributors.

 #### What impacts could this project have down the road?